thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="action-cell-button-2" %}

+#### On cell click

+<i>* only in Entities table, Alarms table, Device admin table, and Asset admin table widgets.</i>

+The "On cell click" action adds a function for each cell in the specified table column.
+Let's explore how this action works using the "Entities table" widget as an example.
+We'll configure this widget so that clicking on a cell in the selected column takes us to another state with detailed telemetry information about the selected device.

+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
+Therefore, we will proceed directly to the action configuration step.

+- Select "On cell click " action source;
+- After selecting an action source, the "Column index*" drop-down menu appears.
+Select the widget column to which this action will be applied;
+- Input a name for the action.
+Optionally, select an icon;
+- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
+Select a previously created state you&#39;d like to be transitioned to;
+- Then, click the "Add" button;
+- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save", and then click "Apply" to save the widget settings;
+- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

+{% include images-gallery.html imageCollection="on-cell-click-1" %}

+Click on a cell in the "temperature" column for selected entity to perform an action, namely to navigate to a specified state where detailed telemetry information about the chosen device is displayed.

+{% include images-gallery.html imageCollection="on-cell-click-2" %}

 #### Widget header button

-The "Widget header button" action source adds an action button in the header of the widget.
+The "Widget header button" action adds an action button in the header of the widget.
 Clicking this button executes an action.
 This button is responsible for the whole widget, not for separate entities.
 The widget header button is the most commonly used action source, and it can be found in all widgets.
 To configure the _Widget header button_ action source, you should follow these steps:

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.